rstormsf/factual-nodejs-driver/README.md

 # Get Started

-Include this driver in your projects:
+Include this driver in your project:
 ```javascript
 var Factual = require('factual-api');
 var factual = new Factual('YOUR_KEY', 'YOUR_SECRET');
 ```
-If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).
+If you don't have a Factual API key yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

 ## Schema
-Use the schema API call to determine what fields are available, and what operations (sorting, searching, writing) can be performed on each field.
+Use the schema API call to determine which fields are available, the datatypes of those fields, and which operations (sorting, searching, writing, facetting) can be performed on each field.

 Full documentation: http://developer.factual.com/api-docs/#Schema
 ```javascript